Washington has already spent 60% of $200 million budgeted to fight coronavirus; special legislative session likely

 “And businesses can use this money to pay rent, utility bills, supplies, inventory and other operating expenses,” he said.
 People who want to apply, he added, can go to https://coronavirus.wa.gov.

-Meanwhile,in a separate news briefing, Department of Health Secretary John Wiesman said the state has successfully ordered 84 million items of needed medical gear.
+Meanwhile, in a separate news briefing, Department of Health Secretary John Wiesman said the state has successfully ordered 84 million items of needed medical gear.

 Those items include masks, biohazard waste bags, ventilators, stethoscopes and hand sanitizer, Wiesman said in a separate briefing Tuesday afternoon.